 More About Us

 Each year, the Division of Vocatonal Rehabilitation (DVR) helps hundreds of Alaskans with disabilities prepare for, get and keep good jobs.
-It is part of the Alaska Department of Labor and Workforce Development and provides services throughout Alaska from twelve offices.
+It is part of the Alaska Department of Labor and Workforce Development and provides services throughout Alaska.

 Mission and Policy